pabloazurduy/notes/reinforcement_learning/cc221/cs221_search_1.md

 ## CS221: Dynamic Programming - Search Problems

-We will define a search problem as a sequential set of actions to achieve certain "objective".
-When the problem is deterministic, the search solution is simply a set of sequential actions.
-However, when the problem is dynamic, we rely on a policy function (f).
+We define a search problem as a series of actions aimed at achieving a specific objective.
+In deterministic problems, the solution is straightforward: a sequence of actions.
+However, in dynamic problems, we must rely on a policy function (f) to guide our actions.

+On a general sense, solutions to dynamic and deterministic problems can be specified by a policy function $f$.

 <img src="img_cs221/search_problem.png" style='height:80px;'>

+$x$ in this context will represent a state and $f$ will be the policy function.

-### Search Problems: The Farmer Example
+### Example: The Farmer

 Consider the following problem: a farmer (F) has a goat (G), a wolf (W) and a cabbage (C).
 The farmer has a boat that can only fit one of the three (plus the farmer).
 The farmer wants to transport all the assets from one side of the river to the other side.
 However, if the farmer leaves the goat and the cabbage alone on one side of the river, the goat will eat the cabbage.
 If the farmer leaves the wolf and the goat alone on one side of the river, the wolf will eat the goat.
 The goal is to find a sequence of actions that allows the farmer to transport all the assets safely to the other side of the river.